gskbyte/GSKStretchyHeaderView/README.md

 ### 0.10.0

-- Move UIView+GSKLayoutHelper to the example project, as its functionality doesn't belong to the library
+- Move `UIView+GSKLayoutHelper` to the example project, because its functionality shouldn't belong to the library and the method names may collide with others
 - Add a new example resizing a `UILabel`

 ### 0.9.0